jlafer/intelligent-handoff/README.md

 ```bash
 twilio phone-numbers:update +1[your-twilio-number] --voice-url=https://abc123.ngrok.app/incoming
 ```
 This configuration tells Twilio to send incoming call audio to your IVA app when someone calls your number.
-The app responds to the incoming call webhook with a [Stream](https://www.twilio.com/docs/voice/twiml/stream) TwiML verb that will connect an audio media stream to your websocket server.
+The app responds to the incoming call webhook with a [Connect](https://www.twilio.com/docs/voice/twiml/connect) TwiML verb and the [ConversationRelay](https://www.twilio.com/docs/voice/twiml/connect/conversationrelay) noun that will connect the phone call to your websocket server via events (to your app) and requests (from your app).

 ### 7. Start Your Servers in Development Mode